TheGammaSqueeze/GammaOS/README.md

 - While booted into GammaOS, hold down the power button and choose the Restart option, then choose the Recovery option.
 (If on Stock OS, open a command prompt window, issue the command: adb reboot fastboot)
 - If you are on GammaOS, you will boot into a recovery screen, use the volume down button to navigate to the Enter Fastboot menu selection, press the power button once.
 - You will now see the fastbootd menu, with the red fastbootd text at the top of the screen on your RG405M.
-- Navigate to your extracted GammaOS folder
+- Navigate to your extracted GammaOSLite folder
-- Open the FlashPartitions.bat script (or the experimental_flashpartitions_with_rp3_gpu_driver.bat script if you wish to try the unstable experimental Retroid drivers), it will begin flashing the firmware.
+- Open the FlashPartitions.bat script (or the flashpartitions_with_stock_anbernic_gpu_driver.bat script if you wish to use the stock Anbernic GPU drivers), it will begin flashing the firmware.
 This step can take up to 10 minutes so be patient.
 When the flashing script is complete, the command prompt window will close itself after 60 seconds.
-- (MANDATORY FOR STOCK OS USERS, Optional for GammaOS users if they want to factory reset) - Open the EraseUserData.bat script, it will begin factory resetting your device in preperation for GammaOS.
+- Open the EraseUserData.bat script, it will begin factory resetting your device in preperation for GammaOS Lite.
 This step can take up to 5 minutes so be patient.
 When the script is complete, the command prompt window will close itself after 60 seconds.
 - Once the above is complete, press the power button once to reboot your device.
 - Your device will reboot, and will stay at the Anbernic logo for about 2 minutes before booting into the new firmware for the first time.
 Reboots after this will be much quicker.
 Do not be alarmed by the debug messages warning about unlock and skip verify, this is normal after unlocking the bootloader
-- Congratulations, you are now on the latest GammaOS!
+- Congratulations, you are now on the latest GammaOS Lite!

 Help!
 My device is no longer booting!
 Or I want to go back to Stock OS!
 ----------------------------
 In some cases, some RG405M devices have a different eMMC parition configuration or different firmware configuration.
 When flashing this firmware on those specific devices, this can cause the device to fail to boot.
 In this case, you will need to use the Black-Seraph RG405M unbricking tool to return to stock firmware but with the desired partition configuration.
-Once this is done, you can then flash the GammaOS safely, or stay on StockOS.
+Once this is done, you can then flash the GammaOS Lite safely, or stay on StockOS.

 Download the unbricker files from Black-Seraphs Patreon: https://www.patreon.com/posts/anbernic-rg405m-81427437 Video guide here to restore to stock firmware: https://www.youtube.com/watch?v=fT6kulEfWXo